New Student Information

 Planning your arrival at Clemson

 After you have arrived and gotten all the urgent matters taken care of, please stop by the ECE department to check in.
 You can check in with Jennifer Gooch, the Graduate Student Services Coordinator, in 102A Riggs Hall.
-If she is away from her office, you may also check in with 102C Riggs Hall.
+If she is away from her office, you may also check in at 102C Riggs Hall.

 Please begin checking your Clemson University email address, or have your Clemson email forwarded to an email you check regularly.
 All correspondence will be sent ONLY to your Clemson email.
-If you intend to primarily use your @g.clemson.edu email, please ensure you have your basic @clemson.edu set up to forward properly, which you can do through CCIT’s website.

-International students:
+International Students

 Please plan to arrive in the US at least 10 business days prior to the start of classes, especially if you have an assistantship commitment.
-This will allow for the necessary time to pass before you are able to apply for a Social Security Number, and for you to participate in orientation sessions for new international students.
+This will allow for the necessary time to pass before you are able to apply for a Social Security Number and for you to participate in orientation sessions for new international students.

 Please review the information in the International Student Arrival Guide & Student Orientation.